-Students with official refugee status in the UK are entitled to apply for student finance, and will be considered a 'home' student for calculating tuition fees.
-This also applies to students with humanitarian protection, although the rules around eligibility depends on where in the UK you live.
+Students with official refugee status in the UK are entitled to apply for student finance, and usually considered a 'home' student for calculating tuition fees.
+This usually applies to students with humanitarian protection, subject to meeting ordinary residence requirements.
 Visit www.ukcisa.org.uk for the latest information.

 Asylum seekers are usually considered as 'overseas' students, and are therefore not eligible for student finance, and are subject to different tuition fees.
-However, some universities offer scholarships to students seeking asylum in the UK.
-This also applies to students with limited or discretionary leave to remain (ILR/DLR), and forced migrants.
+However, some universities offer scholarships to students seeking asylum in the UK and they may be eligible for 'home' fees and/or support through their relationship with a family member.